 The AVE makes it possible to visit Seville as a day trip.
 However, if you're going to rush around one of Spain's best cities in a single day, you're going to need some help to get the most out of it.
 A guided tour, with the AVE tickets included in the price, is the best way to see Seville in a day:

-Day Trip to Seville from Madrid by AVE (buy direct)
+Day Trip to Seville From Madrid

 There are some longer tours that include Cordoba and/or Caceres.
 The trip normally starts out with a tour bus but makes the return journey by AVE: